 Distribution of hedge funds to retail investors is generally through distributor banks and licensed financial advisors.
 Distribution of non retail hedge funds is through private banks and other exempt institutions

 The fund managers planning to market a fund to retail investors will have to obtain a Capital Markets Services (CMS) License from the Monetary Authority of Singapore (MAS) under the Securities and Futures Act (Chapter 289) (SFA).
-A minimum capital requirement must be met to qualify for the CMS License.
+Fund managers must meet a minimum capital requirement to qualify for the CMS License.
 Hedge funds offered to retail investors and constituted in Singapore are called Authorized unit trusts.

 Offshore Fund Managers promoting to Singapore investors must be licensed or regulated in the jurisdiction of its principal place of business and be fit and proper.
 Offshore hedge funds offered to retail investors in Singapore are called Recognized unit trusts.

-The investment adviser promoting a fund would need a Financial Adviser’s license (“FA Licence”).
-An exemption is available on the basis that a person resident in Singapore who acts as a financial adviser to not more than 30 accredited investors is exempt from licensing.
+The investment adviser promoting a fund would need a Financial Adviser’s license (FA Licence).
+An exemption is available on the basis that a person resident in Singapore acts as a financial adviser to not more than 30 accredited investors.
 This option is only viable if the Offshore fund manager qualifies as an accredited investor.

 Overview of Regulations